Does Coconut Oil Have High Cholesterol

 When you eat the MCTs found in coconut oil, they go straight to the liver, where they are used as a quick source of energy or turned into ketones.
 Ketones are naturally produced when your body is using fat as its main energy source instead of sugar.

 And how do you start ketone production?
 By eating a low-carb, high-fat diet like keto, and going through periods of intermittent fasting.
 Then your body no longer has a sufficient level of glucose available to fuel it.
-When this happens, your glycogen levels are depleted, your insulin is lowered, and the body now needs an alternative source of energy; that is, fat.
+When this happens, your glycogen levels are depleted, your Fat Storing Hormone is lowered, and the body now needs an alternative source of energy; that is, fat.

 Fat has been found to be a much more effective and efficient energy source for the body than glucose.